 Ntarama genocide memorial it is an hour’s drive from Kigali.
-It is a former catholic church where 5000 people were massacred.
+A former catholic church where 5000 people massacred.
 It is much smaller than the other church genocide memorial sites because it was a small village parish.
-Just like the others, the Tutsi’s came here for refuge assuming that it would be safe but were shocked by attacks from the Hutu militias, who in some place accessed the building by removing bricks one by one.
+Just like the others, the Tutsi’s came here for refuge.

 Nyarubuye genocide memorial site located 140 km from Kigali is Catholic Church where 2000 Rwandan killed.
 It is said that Sylvestre Gacumbitsi the then mayor of the district involved in distributing arms and encouraging Hutu’s to use rape and later maim and kill the Tutsi’s.
 Unlike Ntarama and Nyamata genocide memorial sites, Nyarubuye restored into a church and currently used by people in the area with the memorial center adjacent to the church.